The Federal Council

-The federal government has only the powers that have not been transferred to the cantons.
+The federal government has only those powers that have not been transferred to the cantons.
 (Art.
 3, 43-50).
-The federal administration has only around 38 000 civil servants on a population of more than eight million.
+The federal administration has only around 38 000 civil servants out of a population of more than eight million.

-The federal powers increased considerably since 1945, each time approved by an obligatory referendum when it concerns a change of the Constitution.
+Federal powers have increased considerably since 1945, each time approved by an obligatory referendum when entailing a change of the Constitution.

 The government or individual ministers cannot be dismissed by parliament.
 That is another peculiarity.
-On the other hand, the government cannot call early elections and dissolve parliament.
+On the other hand, the government cannot call early elections or dissolve parliament.

-Any federal legislation or decision must have the consent of both chambers of parliament and, eventually, of the people.
+Any federal legislation or decision must have the consent of both chambers of parliament and, in some cases, of the people.

 Another feature is collegiality.
 The government, in theory, speaks out with one voice.
 Differences do exist but do not appear in public (Kollegialprinzip).